What are Veblen Goods?

 Demand Curve for Veblen Goods

 Consider the demand curve shown above.
-As the price of the commodity rises from P-A to P-B, the quantity demanded of the commodity falls from A to B. As the price of the commodity rises from P-B to P-C, the quantity demanded of the commodity falls from B to C. Between prices P-A and P-C, the law of demand holds and there exists an inverse relationship between the price of a commodity and demand for that commodity.
+As the price of the commodity rises from P-A to P-B, the quantity demanded of the commodity falls from A to B. As the price of the commodity rises from P-B to P-C, the quantity demanded of the commodity falls from B to C. Between prices P-A and P-C, the law of demand holds, and there exists an inverse relationship between the price of a commodity and demand for that commodity.

-However, for prices beyond P-C, the Veblen Effect dominates the law of demand.
-As the price rises from P-C to P-D, demand increases from C to D. For all the prices above, P-C, the law of demand does not hold, and there exists a positive relationship between the price of a commodity and demand for that commodity.
+However, for prices beyond P-C, the Veblen Effect dominates over the law of demand.
+As the price rises from P-C to P-D, demand increases from C to D. For all the prices above P-C, the law of demand does not hold, and there exists a positive relationship between the price of a commodity and demand for that commodity.

 Reasons for the Veblen Effect